rachelesmee/website/foss4guklocal2023/index.md

 ## Call for Talks

-The call for talks has now closed, as of Monday 7th August.
-Thank you to everyone that submitted.

-Local event schedules are being finalised and will be released on the local event pages by Monday 14th August.
-Anyone that submitted will be contacted regarding acceptance before Monday 14th August 2023.
+Local event schedules are in the process of being published - see your venue for details.

 The programme will feature talks, presentations, workshops, and show & tell sessions, covering:
 - New/updated FOSS4G software